mcarton/rust-herbie-lint/README.md

 # Path to the database.
 db_path = "Herbie.db"

-# The seed use by Herbie.
+# The seed used by Herbie.
 If not provided, a fixed seed will be used.
 Fixing
 # the seed ensures deterministic builds.
 herbie_seed = "#(1461197085 2376054483 1553562171 1611329376 2497620867 2308122621)"